 This policy does not restrict lawful possession and use of marijuana while off-campus by members of the MIT community age 21 or older, unless it takes place in a MIT approved living group or as part of any MIT-sponsored activities.
 MIT prohibits the unlawful manufacturing, selling, and distribution of marijuana regardless of location or age.

 Because the federal Drug-Free Schools and Communities Act applies to the use of medical marijuana, MIT policy includes the prohibition of marijuana for medicinal purposes on campus, including in all FSILGs, or as part of any MIT-sponsored activities.
 This prohibition applies even if the Massachusetts Department of Public Health (DPH) has issued a Medical Marijuana Registry identification card to an individual, authorizing that individual to possess and use marijuana for medicinal purposes.
 Thus, despite whatever state law may permit, MIT policy strictly prohibits any person with a medical marijuana card from possessing, using, distributing, selling, manufacturing, or facilitating the use of medical marijuana on campus, including in all FSILGs, or as part of any MIT-sponsored activities.
-For those students who have a medical condition that may qualify as a disability, please contact the Student Disabilities Office to discuss alternative accommodations and support that may be available to address disability-related needs.
+For those students who have a medical condition that may qualify as a disability, please contact Disability and Access Services to discuss alternative accommodations and support that may be available to address disability-related needs.